CS-Outreach-Session/Cyber-Hygiene/README.md

 * Students will also perform some exercises using specialised equipment for various cyber hygiene activities including:
      - Understanding keystroke injection attacks to execute payloads into network systems.
      - Attacking and monitoring keyboard inputs to observe user keystrokes.
-     - Setting up listening to transmissions sent over a radio signal.

 ## Requirements

 Students will require access to a computer system, internet connectivity, and have access privilege to download and install applications during the session.